Students in UArizona-branded shirts walking near the campus mall

 Creates long-term experiences with the innovation process

-VIP extends project-based learning beyond a single semester, with students participating for up to four years.
-It provides the time and context for students to gain deeper insights into their field of study, learn and practice professional skills, make substantial contributions to real-world projects, and experience different roles on large, multidisciplinary teams.
+VIP gives students the opportunity to participate in project-based learning for multiple semesters, giving them more time to learn and practice their professional skills, make substantial contributions to real-world projects, and experience different roles in large, multidisciplinary teams.

 Cultivates leadership & mentoring

-The long-term nature of VIP creates an environment of mentorship, with faculty, graduate students and experienced team members mentoring newer members.
+The long-term nature of VIP creates a rich environment for mentorship, with faculty, graduate students and experienced team members mentoring newer members.
 With each semester, returning students move into leadership roles as prior leaders graduate.

 Supports faculty scholarship and exploration

-VIP attracts students from many disciplines and enables the completion of ambitious projects, which strengthens and expands faculty scholarship and exploration.
+VIP engages students from diverse disciplines and enables the completion of ambitious projects, which strengthens and expands faculty scholarship and exploration.
 Faculty members create projects around their own interests, so they bring both expertise and enthusiasm to each team.